DavidWrigley/Gumball/Readme.md

 https://github.com/dangardner/pylcdsysinfo
 ```

+**Chipkit Uno used for Gumball machine**

 ## Tests

+- Flash the firmware in /Gumball/mqqt stuff/mqtt_gum_ball to the Chipkit Uno.
+- Flash the firmware in /Gumball/motor/MotorTest to an Arduino.
+- Connect the Chipkit and Arduino grounds together and the Chipkit's SWITCH_PIN (default 2) to the Arduino's SWITCH_PIN (default 2)
 - Start all the Mosquitto and Redis servers on the server machine.
 - Connect the Violet Mirror RFID Card scanner to the raspberry pi (it may change its name in /dev depending on what else is currently plugged in, check this before proceeding).
 - Navigate to /Gumball/Mirror\ USB/for\ Pi/shell/ run mirror_osx.sh then scan a card. if the Mirror makes a sound and a string is printed, your golden, you should also use ia92 to check that the message is publishing correctly to "rfid".